Synthesis of Soundfields through Irregular Loudspeaker Arrays Based on Convolutional Neural Networks: Results

 In Fig~\ref{fig:results_circular_frequency} \subref{subfig:nre_16_missing_circular}- \subref{subfig:nre_32_missing_circular}- \subref{subfig:nre_48_missing_circular} we present results showing the $\mathrm{NRE}$ averaged over all $|\mathcal{S}_\mathrm{test}|$ sources, when considering an irregular array of $L=48,~32$ and $16$ secondary sources.
 Similarly to the linear array case, the $\mathrm{CNN}$ achieves $\mathrm{NRE}$ results that are on par or better than the other considered techniques.
 This is more evident when the number of secondary sources is lower.
-While $\mathrm{MR}$ is approximately constant on the considered frequency range, the error of $\mathrm{CNN}$ tends to increase with the frequency, even if it remains lower than the one of $\mathrm{MR}$.
-Analogously, $\mathrm{PM}$ exhibits an error that increases with the frequency, becoming extremely irregular for the upper frequency range and more sparse setups.
+While $\mathrm{MR}$ is approximately constant in the considered frequency range, the error of $\mathrm{CNN}$ tends to increase with the frequency, even if it remains lower than the one of $\mathrm{MR}$.
+Analogously, $\mathrm{PM}$ exhibits an error that increases with the frequency, becoming extremely irregular for the upper frequency range and more sparse setups. $\mathrm{AMR}$ shows a behavior similar to $\mathrm{CNN}$ but reaching higher $\mathrm{NRE}$ values.
+When considering the $\mathrm{AWFS}$ technique, the $\mathrm{CNN}$ technique performs better both in the $L=48$ and $L=32$ cases, while performances when using an array with $L=16$ loudspeaker are practically on par.

 In Fig~\ref{fig:results_circular_frequency} \subref{subfig:ssim_16_missing_circular}- \subref{subfig:ssim_32_missing_circular}- \subref{subfig:ssim_48_missing_circular} we present the $\mathrm{SSIM}$ metric averaged over all $|\mathcal{S}_\mathrm{test}|$ sources, when considering an irregular array of $L=48,32$ and $16$ sources, respectively.
 Differently from the linear array case, the $\mathrm{SSIM}$ obtained through $\mathrm{CNN}$ is similar or better than the other considered methods, especially for higher frequency values.
 This is probably due to both the smaller listening area considered, allowing for a smaller number of irregularities in the reproduced wavefront, and the fact that the array surrounds the listening area enabling reproduction from a higher number of directions.